Injury-Free Exercise – 11 Quick Safety Tips

 Increasing your activity level is great for your diabetes and for your overall health, but it should be an enjoyable and safe experience.
 Here are a few simple things you can do to help prevent injuries, dehydration, and hypoglycemia when exercising:

-- Talk to your health care team about which activities are safest for you.
+- If you have never been active or haven't been active for a while, start slowly.
+If you feel unsure about your health, talk to your health care team about which activities are safest for you.

 Your health care provider’s advice will depend on the condition of your heart, blood vessels, eyes, kidneys, feet, and nervous system.
 Still, many people with diabetes can do the same activities as someone without diabetes.

 - Warm up for 5 minutes before starting to exercise and cool down for 5 minutes after.

 Your warm up or cool down should be a lower intensity than the rest of your time exercising.
 This helps get your blood flowing and warms up your joints.

 - Avoid doing activity in extremely hot or cold temperatures.
 Choose indoor options when the weather is extreme.

 - Drink plenty of water before, during, and after activity to stay hydrated.